larry-ziyue-yin/compsci_216/README.md

 ## Overview

 This project investigates short-term risk and predictive modeling for the Dow Jones Industrial Average (DJIA) using advanced Bayesian statistical methods.
-We focus on estimating and forecasting key financial risk metrics—**Value-at-Risk (VaR)** and **Expected Shortfall (ES)**—while exploring the influence of statistical and sentiment indicators.
+We focus on estimating and forecasting key financial risk metrics, **Value-at-Risk (VaR)** and **Expected Shortfall (ES)**, while exploring the influence of statistical and sentiment indicators.

 ## Research Questions